 Before making a planning application

-We can provide you with help and advice prior to the submission of planning applications through our duty planning service or by making a written submission.
+We can provide you with help and advice prior to the submission of planning applications through our duty planning service for householder or small business enquiries only.
+Find out about our duty planning service.

 A charge based on 25% (plus VAT) of the planning application fee will be charged for any written submission made.
-For further fee information take a look at our table of pre-application fees.
+For further fee information take a look at our table of pre-application fees (PDF)[240kb].

 VAT is payable on pre-application submissions as the service is discretionary and the advice can be provided by other outside bodies in competition with the council.